Levi-Armstrong/VTK/Examples/iOS/readme.txt

 * Change the VTK_INSTALL_PREFIX to where you want the framework written.

+* If you want OpenGL ES 3.0 support make sure to change the setting of
+* OPENGL_ES_VERSION to 3.0.
+Volume Rendering requires ES 3.0.

 * configure and generate as usual

 * Once done build your framework using make or ninja for the build process.